Erin C. Dunn, ScD, MPH

 Dr. Morrow has applied the Rappaport Fellowship to salary support to provide protected time to complete studies, prepare manuscripts, and travel for international clinical research and national presentations.

-Sydney S. Cash, MD, Neurology
+Sydney S. Cash, MD

-2007 Rappaport Research Scholar
+2007 Rappaport Research Fellow

 Dr. Cash’s laboratory focuses on trying to understand normal and abnormal oscillations in the human brain.
 Specifically, he and his team are interested in understanding the mechanisms which underlie rhythmic activity in sleep, cognition and epilepsy.
 They use both non-invasive and invasive methods to study these phenomena and hope to use these results to improve diagnostic and therapeutic efforts to cure neurological disease.